Skip to main content Skip to site utility navigation Skip to main site navigation Skip to site search Skip to footer

 Work experience

-• Field experience (work placement) is a mandatory credit course completed at the end of your program.
-It provides you with the opportunity to apply your knowledge and skills outside of the classroom.
+• Field experience is a mandatory credit course, providing the opportunity to apply your knowledge and skills outside the classroom.

 • Opportunities are typically unpaid and last approximately 5 weeks.

-• Transportation, accommodations and other costs related to work placements are your responsibility.
+• Transportation, accommodations and other costs related to work experience courses are your responsibility.

-• For more information, visit Work Experience Opportunities
+• For more information, visit work experience opportunities.

 Study options